ethangriffith2004/hide-and-peek-simulator/README.md

 ## Contributing

-- Fork the repo and submit a pull request with any improvements!
+- Fork the repo and submit a pull request with any improvements.
 - Suggestions or bug reports welcome via email or GitHub issues.

 ## License